 As is the case with all insurance policies, be sure to examine the terms of a credit insurance agreement for exclusions, to see what the insurer will not cover.

 Tip: It may be possible to offload the cost of credit insurance to customers by adding it to customer invoices.
-This is most likely to be acceptable for international deals, where a customer would otherwise be forced to obtain a letter of credit to pay for a transaction.
+This is most likely to be acceptable for international deals, where a customer would otherwise be forced to obtain a letter of credit to pay for a purchase.